 Food Security in the Ukwega Ward

 Food insecurity in the Ukwega Ward in Tanzania, home to Global Volunteers’ RCP Program, is a grave issue.
-It’s estimated that nearly 45% of children in the rural Highlands of Tanzania are stunted, which is directly linked to food insecurity.
+Our research shows that nearly 40 percent of children in the villages where we work are stunted, which is directly linked to food insecurity.
 Many families have access to starches — such as millet, sorghum, cornmeal, plantains, and cassava.
 Tanzanians commonly eat ugali, a stiff dough made of cassava flour, cornmeal (maize), and either millet or sorghum.
 Ugali is usually served with a sauce made with meat, beans, fish, or cooked vegetables.
 Many families in the RCP program report that they consume very little meat.
 RCP mother Doris Chabruma describes her family’s diet: “We always have ugali, beans, vegetables, rice, cooked plantains, sweet potatoes, and cassava for lunch and dinner.
 We eat meat very few times, depending on the availability and if I have enough money to buy when it is available.
 We get vegetables and fruits every day like avocados, oranges, and bananas.”

 “We always have ugali, beans, vegetables, rice, cooked plantains, sweet potatoes, and cassava for lunch and dinner.
 We eat meat very few times depending on the availability and if I have enough money to buy when it is available.
 We get vegetables and fruits every day like avocados, oranges, and bananas.”– Doris Chabruma, RCP mother